Rob2309/SimpleOS2/README.md

 ### Build commands
 - ``make depcheck``:            check if all dependencies are installed
 - ``make partition``:           build a raw partition image that contains the OS
+- ``make disk``:                build a raw disk image that contains the OS
-- ``make vboxpartition``:       build a VirtualBox disk image that contains the OS (Requires VirtualBox installation)
+- ``make diskvbox``:            build a virtualbox disk image (.vdi) that contains the OS
 - ``make clean``:               remove everything but the sources

 ## Emulating SimpleOS2
 - ``make run``:                 run the OS in qemu (requires qemu-system-i86_64)
 - ``make runvbox``:             run the OS in VirtualBox (Requires a VirtualBox machine with name 'SimpleOS2' and partition.vdi as hard disk)
+- ``make debug``:               run the OS in qemu and debug it in GDB

 ## Configurations
-- every command above can be followed by ``config=Release`` to build a Release configuration of the OS
+- every command above can be followed by ``config=Release`` to use/build a Release configuration of the OS

 ## Running on real Hardware
-I have run SimpleOS2 several times on my own hardware and never encountered any damage.
+I have run SimpleOS2 on my own hardware several times and never encountered any damage.
 Nevertheless, I do not take any responsibility for any kind of damage to your system!

+## Modifying SimpleOS2
+[DEVELOPMENT.md](DEVELOPMENT.md) contains information for developers who want to have fun with SimpleOS2

 ## Lessons learned
 - When your Code works on Qemu but triple faults on VirtualBox, you have missed some very important minor detail in the AMD64 spec